mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 We have drawn the big picture about how `ember-css-modules` isolates CSS.
 The way custom ids are assigned to selectors in a given CSS file is key to understanding and starting to work with `ember-css-modules`.
-With this in mind, up to you to continue digging and deduce the best way to organize CSS in your specific project.
+With this in mind, it is up to you to continue digging and deduce the best way to organize CSS in your specific project.

 As a next step, why don't you have a look at the [composition feature](https://github.com/salsify/ember-css-modules#styling-reuse)?